Skip to main content

 CREATE USER 'artie_transfer' IDENTIFIED BY 'password';

-GRANT SELECT, RELOAD, REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO
+GRANT SELECT, REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO

 'artie_transfer';